LuchaoQi/machine-learning/Machine Learning/PCA/PCA.md

 $cov(x,y) = \frac{1}{N} Z^TZ$

 So in the example it is $1/5 * Z^TZ$ while in code it is $1/4 * Z^TZ$

+> ?prcomp
+>
+> Unlike princomp, variances are computed with the usual divisor N - 1.